Swarleen/Employee-Distrbution/README.md

 - **Employee Count Trends**: Over the years, the company's employee count has been on the rise.
 - **Tenure Variation by Department**: The average tenure for each department is approximately 8 years, with Legal and Auditing having the highest, and Services, Sales, and Marketing having the lowest.

+# Power BI Report Walkthrough

 ## Limitations

 While this dashboard offers valuable insights, it's essential to be aware of its limitations:

 - Some records with negative ages were excluded during querying (967 records).
-Ages used were 18 years and above.
+The ages used were 18 years and above.
 - Some term dates were too far into the future and were not included in the analysis (1599 records).
 Only term dates up to the current date were considered.

 I hope you find this HR Data Dashboard insightful and valuable for your organization's HR planning and decision-making processes.
-Should you have any questions or feedback, feel free to reach out.
-Happy analyzing!

 ## Author
 - <b>[LinkedIn](https://www.linkedin.com/in/swarleenbhamra)</b>